-Good content marketing can be hard to create.
-But so worthwhile to do.
+Good content marketing items can be hard to create.
+But so worthwhile.
 So stretch out your efforts by repurposing your content.
-With a little creativity, a good blog post, video or case study can easily be transferred into all sorts of other options.
-And to make this a bit easier try taking these three simple steps to help translate your content goods into more goods!
+With a little creativity, you can convert an excellent blog post or case study into a number of other options.
+To make this a bit easier try taking these three simple steps to help translate your content goods into more goods!

-Because the more content you can offer the better you chances are to connect with prospects or answer whatever marketing strategy you are facing.
-To put you in the right frame of mind, use the three simple steps below to get started.
+Because the more content you can offer, the better your chances to connect with prospects or answer the marketing strategy you are facing.
+To get you in the right frame of mind, use the three simple steps below to get started.

 1) Start with the end in mind

-All your content should be positioned to help move prospects along the awareness arc, from knowing you, to liking you to trusting you.
+All your content should be positioned to leverage the awareness arc, which takes your prospects from knowing you, to liking you to trusting you.
 So think about what you want the result to be.
 What’s that next step?
 A call, a trial, a download?
-By knowing what you want to have happen, you pave the way with you content and messaging.
+By knowing what you want to have happen, you can get there by paving the way with your content and messaging.

 2) Don’t start over

-You don’t need to have a completely different version of your message for a new format.
+You don’t need to have an entirely different version of your message for a new format.
 Even if people (that’s a big if) see the theme repeated, they most likely won’t notice any duplicity.
-So be fruitful and multiply.
+So, be fruitful and multiply.

 3) Creatively Edit

-If you have good words and images, just reshape the messaging a bit.
-A Slideshare presentation deck should be simple.
-A white paper or POV document needs details.
+If you have strong words and images, just reshape the messaging a bit.
+A Slideshare presentation should be simple.
+A white paper or POV (Pont of View) document needs details.
 Playing off #2 above, get the content to best balance the format.

-It’s a simple box with the audience segments or personas running across the top and the stages of of buyer’s journey running down the left.
+As you can see, it’s a simple box with the audience segments or personas running across the top and the stages of the buyer’s journey running down the left.
 This version was for some work I was doing on behalf of a Thomson Reuters sales team for a campaign that targeted Corporate Counsel lawyers and their support staff.

-With this specific technique there are also dates of content marketing publication.
+With this technique, there are also dates of content marketing publications.
 Plus this version uses a point system for lead scoring, which is an advanced method of profiling your leads as they come through the inbound marketing funnel.
 This funnel depiction used an approach that included a sequence of Education – Interest – Preference.
-I prefer an approach that uses a Know – Like – Trust sequence.
+I prefer an approach that uses a Know – Like – Trust series.
 You can certainly build terminology around what best matches your content marketing needs and brand language.
-With lead scoring you can really help your sales force understand who are the most attractive and highest potential prospects.
-It becomes a powerful sales tool!
+With lead scoring, you can help your sales force understand the most attractive and highest potential prospects.
+This becomes a powerful sales tool!

-As you fill in the elements you get a very clear picture of what’s going on with your library.
+As you fill in the elements, you get a clear picture of what’s going on with your library.
 It’s also effective as a gap identifier so you can see what holes or weak spots exist.
-Use it as a strategy tool for you, your client or your boss.
-It can really help to justify budgets and priorities.
+Use it as a strategic tool for you, your client or your boss.
+It can help to justify budgets and priorities.

 I like that this content matrix tool because it can provide a big picture of what is currently going on with your content marketing.
 So build one around your needs and use it to extend and manage your content library.